Laxsjo/BracketContext/README.md

 ## Commands

 There are the following two sets of commands for jumping to the start and end of bracket pairs.
-One for jumping to the next bracket anywhere and the other for jumping to the next bracket on the current line.
+They only jump to the next bracket on the current line.

 - **`Jump to bracket pair start`**: `bracketcontext.jumpBracketStart`
 - **`Jump to bracket pair end`**: `bracketcontext.jumpBracketEnd`

-- **`Jump to bracket pair start on line`**: `bracketcontext.jumpBracketLineStart`
-- **`Jump to bracket pair end on line`**: `bracketcontext.jumpBracketLineEnd`

 These commands will by default jump to the nearest bracket that was defined in `bracketcontext.brackets`.
 You can overide this by passing an argument `characters` that is a list of two string that define the opening and closing characters.